AdobeDocs/cc-everywhere/src/pages/guides/concepts/design-viewer.md

 Wire this up in the **`onPublish`** callback from [`callbacks`](#callbacks).
 The SDK passes publish parameters that include the exported asset; when the asset is image data as a Base64 **data URL** (see `dataType: "base64"` in your document config), convert it to a [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) and pass it to `navigator.share({ files: [file] })`.

 Restrict sharing to the **Share** CTA by checking `publishParams.exportButtonId === "shareToHostApp"` before calling `navigator.share`.
 In theory this guard is optional: on **desktop**, **Download** does not invoke `onPublish`—the image is saved directly and the Design Viewer **stays open**—so that path never hits your share logic.
 Keeping the `exportButtonId` check still makes the intent obvious and protects you if other publish flows ever call `onPublish` with a different button id.

-`navigator.share` must run in a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) (HTTPS) and is intended to run in response to a user gesture.
-The viewer’s share/publish flow typically invokes `onPublish` from that kind of interaction, but behavior can vary by browser—if sharing fails, confirm the callback runs directly from the user’s action and consult the [Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Share_API) documentation for `canShare`, file-type support, and error handling.

 ```javascript-data-line="19,39"
 // Convert a base64 data URL to a File object for the Web Share API